Wappsto/pxt-wappsto/documentation/README.md

 # Wappsto:bit protocol

 This is a description on the protocol for exchaning data between Wappsto:bit and micro:bit.
-This documentation covers protocol version 1.0.x.
+This documentation covers protocol used in PXT version 1.0.x.
 This documentation is interesting for you if you are looking to **a)** replace the micro:bit with something else and still talk to the Wappsto:bit, **b)** talk to the micro:bit with this code, but write you own interpreter, or **c)** out of curiosity.
 If you intend to use the Wappsto:bit as it is, you do not need to know this information.

 Communication is over I2C where the micro:bit is master, and the Wappsto:bit slave.
 The I2C address of the Wappsto:bit is `0x11`.
 There is a maximum length of each message on 256 bytes.
 As the micro:bit is master it will ask for data every 100ms, to ensure it will not miss any event.
 Every 5 seconds it will ask for extended information - see [Request info](#request-info).

-The communication between Wappsto:bit and micro:bit is done using JSON.
+The communication between Wappsto:bit and micro:bit is done using JSON, encoded in UTF-8.

 ## Send and receive data